 College of Business > Faculty > A to Z listing of Faculty > Rafael A. Tenorio

-Rafael has served as a referee/reviewer for several institutions, such as The National Science Foundation, The Canada Social Science Research Council and the International Testing Service, as well as numerous academic journals, including The American Economic Review, Management Science, The Journal of Finance and The American Journal of Political Science.
-He has received Curriculum Development Grants from Procter & Gamble and the Lilly Endowment, and many Research Grants from both DePaul University and the University of Notre Dame.
+Tenorio has served as a referee/reviewer for several institutions, such as The National Science Foundation, The Canada Social Science Research Council and the International Testing Service, as well as numerous academic journals, including The American Economic Review, Management Science, The Journal of Finance and The American Journal of Political Science.
+He has received curriculum development grants from Procter & Gamble and the Lilly Endowment, and many research grants from both DePaul University and the University of Notre Dame.